vothaiduong14/E2E-ML-pipeline/README.md

 ML Implementation
 =================
 Deploy the trained model to backend.
 We build our backend using FastAPI and frontend using Streamlit.
 The app is dockerized for easy deployment on cloud services (if needed).

+### Demo Instruction
+To check out the app, download folder 'app' and run 'docker-compose up' in the directory.